jotacalderon94/startup/README.md

 - Task checklist with 5 daily core tasks.

-- Pet that grows/evolves based on performance.
+- Pokemon that grows/evolves based on performance.

 - Health decreases if tasks are neglected.